-Soon after the announcement, road signs on entry to Bexhill were updated to recognise its proud place in Britain's history.
+Soon after the announcement, road signs on entry to Bexhill were updated to recognise this important milestone in Britain's history.
 In addition, obelisks were installed along East Parade to indicate the start and finish lines of the infamous races, which had taken place there in May 1902.
 Bexhill owes a great debt to Brian Hazell for his hard work.
-You can read the story of the Bexhill 100 Festival of Motoring - Bexhill's biggest ever event and one that celebrated Bexhill's motoring history.
+You can read the story of the Bexhill 100 Festival of Motoring - Bexhill's biggest event and one that celebrated Bexhill's motoring history.

 Today the trail-blazing motor racing drivers of 1902 seem as remote in the minds of those connected with the present day sport as the Casablanca Grand Prix.